Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

 In this section, we explore the various inference methods proposed in the paper via Monte Carlo simulations.
 This exercise has multiple goals.
 First, we hope to show that we can accurately estimate the LATE and the asymptotic variance of the various LATE estimators.
 Second, we seek to confirm the accuracy of our asymptotic normal approximation by showing that the empirical coverage rate of our proposed confidence intervals is close to our desired coverage level.
 Third, we will use these simulations to explore how the asymptotic variance of the various estimators change as we vary the parameters of the DGP.
 In particular, we will numerically explore the theoretical predictions in Section \ref{sec:optim} regarding the optimal RCT design.

 We consider four simulation designs, which we describe in Table \ref{tab:designs}.
-Design 1 is our baseline design, where we consider an RCT with five strata and with treatment assignment probabilities and the strata-specific LATE that are constant across strata.
-Design 2 is similar to our baseline design, but we increase the number of strata from five to ten.
+We consider CAR based on either four or eight strata, i.e., $\mathcal{S} \in \{4,8\}$.
+These were generated by intersecting the support of $L$ binary covariates with $L \in \{2,3\}$.
+Design 1 is our baseline design, where we consider an RCT with four strata, and with treatment assignment probabilities and strata-specific LATE constant across strata.
+Design 2 is similar to our baseline design, but we divide each stratum into two, effectively increasing the number of strata from four to eight.
 Design 3 is similar to our baseline design, but we allow the strata-specific LATE to vary across strata.
 Finally, Design 4 is similar to Design 3, but we also enable treatment assignment probabilities to vary by strata.

-For each simulation design, we show the average results of computing the estimators in $5,000$ independent replications of the RCT with sample size $n=1,000$.
-For each RCT, we consider that the researcher assigns the treatment according to the following CAR mechanisms: SRS (as described in Example \ref{ex:SRS}) and SBR (as described in Example \ref{ex:SBR}).